The Everyday Philanthropist Act is Here!

 The Everyday Philanthropist Act has garnered support from nonprofits, businesses, think tanks, universities, and trade associations.
 Our supporters include America’s Charities, Community Health Charities, Global Impact, and the National Association of Independent Colleges and Universities.

-Representative Erik Paulsen (R-MN) introduced the Everyday Philanthropist Act along with Representatives Mark Pocan (D-WI), Mike Gallagher (R-WI), Cheri Bustos (D-IL), Ami Bera (D-CA), and Tim Walberg (R-MI).
+Representative Erik Paulsen (R-MN) introduced the Everyday Philanthropist Act.
+The bill's cosponsors include Representatives Mark Pocan (D-WI), Mike Gallagher (R-WI), Cheri Bustos (D-IL), Ami Bera (D-CA), Tim Walberg (R-MI), and Sean Duffy (R-WI).

 No, the bill has not yet been scored by the CBO.